vercel/next.js/docs/api-reference/next.config.js/cdn-support-with-asset-prefix.md

 }
 ```

 Next.js will automatically use your asset prefix for the JavaScript and CSS files it loads from the `/_next/` path (`.next/static/` folder).
-In this case, in production, the following request for a JS chunk:
+For example, with the above configuration, the following request for a JS chunk:

 ```
 /_next/static/chunks/4b9b41aaa062cbbfeff4add70f256968c51ece5d.4d708494b3aed70c04f0.js